lucashuet93/botbuilder-proactivemessaging/typescript/README.md

 2. Create an instance of the Azure Function App.
 Configure development and deployment if required.
 Note that you can now [use TypeScript templates to write your functions](https://azure.microsoft.com/en-us/blog/improving-the-typescript-support-in-azure-functions/), but you still might need to add typescript compiling step in case you use the Azure DevOps Pipeline to deploy.

-3. Create a new function inside your Azure Function App as http-trigger (e.g. `storeConversationReference`).
+3. Create a new function inside your Azure Function App as http-trigger (e.g. [`storeConversationReference`](./proactive-bot-fn/storeConversationReference)).

 **Important note**:
 - To use the binging with CosmosDB in Azure Functions you need the `Microsoft.Azure.WebJobs.Extensions.CosmosDB` extension installed for you app.
 The best way to get it is to add any new function to the app inside the Azure Portal and then to add an integration with CosmosDB through the interface.

-4. In the `function.json` file (or manually through the Azure Portal) add binding to connect with your CosmosDB database:
+4. In the [`function.json`](./proactive-bot-fn/storeConversationReference/function.json) file (or manually through the Azure Portal) add the out-binding to connect with your CosmosDB database:

 ```js
     {